elnopintan/gardn/README.md

 # gardn

-Key value store of [edn](https://github.com/edn-format/edn) data with memory.
+Key-value store of [edn](https://github.com/edn-format/edn) data with memory.

-## Usage

-Gardn is a Key value store that maintains the history of the entities stored.
+Gardn is a key-value store that maintains the history of the entities stored.
 An entity can be queried by its reference (a user defined name) o by instance.
 When an entity is updated, its previous state is not deleted.
 A new one is created.
 This new value provides a reference to it's last state, that can be queried.
 A Gardn entity can store references to another gardn entities o instances.

-Usage:
+## Usage

 The first step is to create a Store, using any of the available implementations:

 ```clojure